Management · June 24, 2024

 How to Engage a Multigenerational Workforce

-The 21st-century labor market is increasingly diverse in every sense of the word, including diversity of employee ages.
-In the current multigenerational workforce, you may simultaneously see baby boomers delaying retirement while those in Generation X get on the leadership track—with millennials on their heels as the first wave of Generation Z enters the workforce.
+Our current labor market is increasingly diverse in every sense of the word, including diversity of employee ages.
+As a business owner, you may simultaneously see baby boomers delaying retirement as Generation X joins leadership—with millennials on their heels as Generation Z enters the workforce.

 • Baby boomers: 1946 to 1964